SofianeDjellouli/MySandwich/README.md

 ## Live
 https://mysandwich.herokuapp.com/
 ## User stories
 1) A user can login and logout.
-You can do so with the following accreditentials:
+You can do so with the following credentials:
 * username: user
 * password: newuser18!
 2) He gets access to a list of product categories.